alibaba/Logics-Parsing/README.md

 ### Comparisons on OmniDocBench_v1.5

 We also provide the experimental results of our newly proposed Logics-Parsing-v2 model on the widely recognized open-source benchmark OmniDocBench-v1.5.
-As shown in the table below, Logics-Parsing-v2 achieves the highest scores among all other approaches, demonstrating its effectiveness and superiority.
+As shown in the table below, Logics-Parsing-v2 achieves highly competitive performance.

 <div align="center">
   <img src="imgs/omnidocbench_results.png" width="80%" >